Cathlapotle Plankhouse

 The new plankhouse is smaller than the original houses at Cathlapotle and includes contemporary elements in its design.
 A visitor can enter through a modern door rather than the traditional small, circular opening that would require a person to duck into the house and perhaps leave his weapons outside.

-The contemporary plankhouse is a gathering place for Chinook people who use it for ceremonies and to teach visitors to the wildlife refuge about their history.
+The contemporary plankhouse is a gathering place for local tribes who use it for ceremonies and to teach visitors to the wildlife refuge about their history.
 It is a place that evokes the past but also asks each of us to consider the legacies of contact and survival in this place.

 The Cathlapotle Plankhouse continues to serve social and spiritual purposes.
 The intermittent fires provide ceremonial warmth and preserve the structure’s wood.